 • apnea.

-How does oversleeping manifest itself?
+How does oversleeping occur?

-Diagnosis of increased sleepiness
+Diagnosis of excessive sleepiness

 How to eliminate the constant tendency to sleep?

 So, the most important thing when you experience an increased feeling of fatigue and a constant desire to sleep is to find out why this is happening to your body.
-It is possible that the sources of this condition are quite harmless and temporary.
+It is quite possible that the sources of this condition are quite harmless and temporary.
 But if this state of affairs continues for too long, this is a good reason to contact a specialist.

 Why do you always want to sleep?